brandonbuttars/docker-python-nodejs/README.md

 If you're OK using the latest, use [https://hub.docker.com/r/nikolaik/python-nodejs](https://hub.docker.com/r/nikolaik/python-nodejs) and there a ton of different tags and versions you can choose from.
 I just needed to customize and thin out that list a bit and make sure I kept stability in my pipelines.

-The `latest` tag is currently:

-- Node: 16.13.0
-- npm: 8.x
-- yarn: latest
-- Python: 3.7.12
-- pip: latest
-- pipenv: latest
-- poetry: latest

-## 🏷 Tags

-To use a specific combination of Python and Node.js see the following table of available image tags.

 ## CircleCI Pipeline

 Every time the repo has a new commit on the `master` branch a new CircleCI build will kick off and build images based on the contents of the `versions.json` file.
 The pipeline uses the following `Dockerfile` templates for each distribution: